Top 15 Things To Do in Croatia

 12. Explore Diocletian’s Palace in Split

-Diocletian’s Palace, a UNESCO World Heritage site in Split, Croatia, is over 1700 years old and stands as one of the most magnificent Roman ruins in the country.
+One of the best things to do in Croatia for history enthusiasts is to visit Diocletian’s Palace.
+This palace is a UNESCO World Heritage site in Split, Croatia, is over 1700 years old and stands as one of the most magnificent Roman ruins in the country.
 Built by Emperor Diocletian in the early 4th century, this huge complex spans 30,000 square meters of fun local shops, cafes, and apartments within ancient walls.

 While you’re there, join a walking tour of Split and the Diocletian Palace and climb to the bell tower of the Cathedral of St. Domnius, the oldest Catholic cathedral still in use.
 This is the best spot in the city for breathtaking views of Split's terracotta rooftops and the sparkling Adriatic Sea.